andrasq/node-restiq/Readme.md

 ### restiq.mw.parseBodyParams( req, res, next )

-Merge the query string parameters from the body into `req.params`.
+Merge the query parameters from the body into `req.params`.
 Will read the body with `restiq.mw.readBody` if it has not been read already.
-`buildParseBodyParams()` returns this middleware function.
+`buildParseBodyParams(options)` returns this middleware function.

+Options as for `buildReadBody`.

 ### restiq.mw.readBody( req, res, next )